-- (P4') If moral facts entail queer relations, moral facts are queer. - (C2") Moral facts are queer.
+(P4') If moral facts entail queer relations, moral facts are queer.

+(C2") Moral facts are queer.

 Of course, the intended destination is not that there are moral facts, which are queer.
-Rather, a disputable extra premise is implicit: no facts are queer.
+One can regiment the argument as then invoking a tacit extra premise: no facts are queer.
 Combined with (C2"), it yields the final conclusion that there are no moral facts.
+Olson does not regard such an extra premise as indisputable, but it must have some plausibility for the argument to (C2") to serve his overall case against moral facts.